 MIT has over 40 design/build/project spaces that add up to over 130,000 ft2, about 2 ½ football fields!
-These spaces exists because we believe a balance of “thinking” + “making” yields the best learning and because it is incredibly fun.
-That is why MIT’s moto is “Mens et Manus,” or Latin for “Mind and Hand”.
-We value making in your classes, your research, and your fun.
+These spaces exists because (i) making is fun and (ii) a balance of “thinking” + “making” yields the best learning.
+That is why MIT’s moto is “Mens et Manus,” Latin for “Mind and Hand”.

 Each first-year student that passes the MakerLodge tier 1 training receives $50 in MakerBucks to support their personal/for fun making.
 First-year students may also apply for MakerGrants if they have cool ideas that cost more.
 Individuals may apply for up to $500 and teams may apply for up to $2,000.

 MakerBucks may be used to purchase materials, components, and to pay for machine time.
 MakerBucks may only be spent within MIT makerspaces via the Mobius app.
 There is a ‘pay’ button at the upper right of each makerspaces’ main Mobius page (see image to right).
 More info on the payment process is available in the Mobius video tour.

 - Stock materials such as aluminum and acrylic in MakerWorkshop

 - Machine time such as the abrasive waterjet in the Hobby Shop and MakerWorkshop